East Coast Firewood, LLC

 If your properly stacked firewood got wet in a rain or snowstorm, it should only take a few hours or possibly a day or two to be completely dry again, in the right conditions.
 Placing wet wood near your wood furnace is a great way to ensure your firewood dries out as quickly as possible, and the normally dry air surrounding a stove or furnace would likely benefit from the addition of some damp logs.
 If you don’t need the wood in the next couple days, you can leave the wood in its outdoor storage and it’ll dry over the next week or two, naturally, in the sunshine as air circulates around the damp logs.

-If your firewood is wet because it’s still green, click here to read about properly seasoning firewood.
+If your firewood is wet because it’s still green.

 Wood that has been stored outside and has not been kiln-dried, is a great home for many insects.
 By stacking wood like this inside or directly against your home, you’re inviting those insects to take up residence with you.
 Termites, cockroaches, ants, beetles, and spiders are all common hitchhikers on firewood.
 Where there are insects, there are often rodents and where there are rodents there are often snakes.
 If you don’t want these animals in or near your home, you’ll need to find a suitable place to stack your firewood that is accessible, but far enough away from your home that they stay outside.